home

 Pergraphs

-I am afflicted by a strange curse, which condemns me to be creative enough to find new mathematical structures, but too dumb to prove anything interesting about them.
+I am afflicted by a strange curse, which condemns me to be creative enough to find and explore new mathematical structures, but too dumb to prove anything interesting about them.

 A drawing with the letter 'A' on the left side, the letter 'B' on the right side.
 A red arrow goes from 'A' to 'B'.
 A blue arrow goes from the middle of the red arrow to 'A'.